 Also read on for why this can be transformed into a cocktail sauce without horseradish!

 But the cocktail sauce you get at (some) restaurants tastes different.
 It has a little more ump.
 Pizzazz.
-Your at-home Cocktail Sauce can also be this good with your own special customizations or start with our award winning recipe.
+Your homemade Cocktail Sauce can also be this good with your own special customizations or start with our award winning recipe.

 Cocktail sauce was invented by famed British chef and TV personality, Fanny Cradock, and originally made to serve with a prawn cocktail.
-The name, therefore, was the “sauce of the cocktail” or “cocktail sauce”.
+The name, therefore, was the “sauce of the cocktail”.

 And what we know today as the famous Shrimp Cocktail, deemed the ultimate of fancy appetizers and hor dourves.
 I think I might go back to referring to it as a Prawn Cocktail.
 It sounds so much more sophisticated.

 What makes this recipe for Cocktail Sauce different?